San Francisco Church - Promperu / Magalí del Solar

 Day 12 Cusco River Rafting - Urubamba River

-A fun day out for any one looking for an alternative adventure to a beautiful section of the Urubamba river.
+A fun day out for anyone looking for an alternative adventure to a beautiful section of the Urubamba river.
 Rafting is a fun sport, suitable for pretty much any one - no experience is needed to take part in the great day out.
-The section we run is usually the class III-IV Chuquicahauna section, above Cusco, where the river is cleaner and more fun.
+The section we run is usually the class III-IV Chuquicahuana section, above Cusco, where the river is cleaner and more fun.
 It takes one and a half hours to drive to the river.
-On arrival we will inflate the rafts and following a full safety briefing and instruction in the art of White-water rafting, we set off for approx two hours of fun white-water rafting.
-The river starts gently with time to practice the manoeuvres required, then builds up with more fun rapids through a beautiful canyon where we will hopefully see torrents ducks and views of the surrounding peaks.
+On arrival we will inflate the rafts and following a full safety briefing and instruction in the art of White-water rafting, we set off for approx. two hours of fun white-water rafting.
+The river starts gently with time to practice the maneuvers required, then builds up with more fun rapids through a beautiful canyon where we will hopefully see torrents ducks and views of the surrounding peaks.
 After approximately two hours of rafting, we reach our take out point and enjoy a full picnic lunch before returning to Cusco mid to late afternoon.
-B, L

 B, L